Find out more about the people behind SAS.

-Steven Michaëlis is the originator of the SAS methodology and founder of SAS Organisation, currently with centres in the U.K., Turkey and Australia.
-He is a highly experienced counsellor, conference presenter and expert in acoustics and human auditory perception.
+Steven Michaëlis is the originator of the SAS methodology and founder of SAS Organisation, currently with centres in the U.K., The Netherlands, Poland, Turkey and Australia.
+He is a highly experienced counsellor, conference presenter and expert in neuro-coustics and human auditory perception.
 He specialises in sensory activation techniques that help the brain to processes information more effectively and that stimulate inter-hemispheric synchronisation.

 At the age of 25 Steven moved to England to pursue a career with a leading British sound equipment design organisation.
 This brought him into contact with leading acoustics companies in Europe, the USA and Far East and expanded his knowledge of human auditory perception and formal testing procedures.
 In his early thirties he joined the Japanese consumer electronics giant JVC and travelled extensively throughout the world, networking with innovators and researchers working in the field of sound processing and early computer technologies.

 In the eighties Steven embarked on a parallel career in counselling and parenting skills and was involved in the establishment of the first national parenting organisation in the UK.
 He ran many parenting and relationship classes for parents and couples expecting their first baby, guiding them through this life-changing period.
 He was trained by leading child-development experts from Europe, the USA and Australasia and he eventually became a certified group counsellor and master-trainer.

 At the same time Steven also got interested in methods that stimulate faster and better learning.
 This included the use of baroque music, breathing techniques and suggestive language.
 He was actively involved in organising a number of international conferences on the subject and met many of the leading innovators in the field.